-Who is the South Norwood Community Festival (SNCF)?
+Who are the South Norwood Community Festival (SNCF)?

-SNCF was formed in 2011 in response to the need for a local community festival to include everyone.
+SNCF was formed in 2011 in response to the need for a local community festival which is inclusive of everyone, particularly those families who can't afford to attend some of the local events..
 We are a not for profit group, all organisers and volunteers are unpaid and we invest 100% back to the festival for the following year.

 Can I get involved in the festival?